AdobeDocs/journeys.es-ES/help/using/building-journeys/sharing-common-fields.md

 ## travelVersionID

 ID de la versión del viaje.
-Esta identificación representa la referencia de identidad del viaje, en el caso de la función travelStepEvent.
+This id represents the identity reference to the journey, in the case of the journeyStepEvent.

 Tipo: string

-## travelVersionName
+## journeyVersionName

-Nombre de la versión del viaje.
+Name of the journey version.

 Tipo: string